 The theatre arts major offers a well-rounded theatre education, emphasizing professional training through experiential learning.
+There are two tracks offered, performance and design and production.

 Theatre arts majors study all facets of theatre production, including acting, directing, writing, design, technical theatre, and dramaturgy.
 Professional, experienced faculty guide students in small class sizes.
 Milligan’s theatre arts performances are an embraced institution on campus.
 These productions are primarily produced and staffed by theatre arts majors with the mentorship of faculty and professional industry artists.
 Through an interdisciplinary approach to the arts, theatre arts majors will also study film, musical theatre, and fine arts.